mayalabsio/pipedream/README.md

 ```
 ```

-You can initialize the game state like this :
+You can initialize the game state like this (make sure you have uv installed) :

 ```bash
 ```